xuankimtran/docs-1/pages/katalon-analytics/docs/dashboard-overview.md

 This section allows you to monitor:

-* The number of passed and failed test runs, week by week.
+* The number of passed and failed test runs each week.

 * How much time test execution takes each day.